 The Wicker switch adds a brighter top-end which serves to add even more tone coloring options to this versatile pedal.
 The noise floor comes up a bit when you turn on the Wicker mode, but Muffs are all about making noise.
 The Wicker setting is great for jangly, yet raspy clean sounds and provides a lush, hi-fi brightness.

 I really like the Wicker mode with and without the Tone knob engaged.
 Any guitarist can surely find a home for the wide range of great usable distortion sounds in the Big Muff Pi with Tone Wicker.
-Also, try putting it in front of an Electro Harmonix Superego or using such a Muff with the Electro Harmonix Pitch Fork.
+Also, it plays well with other pedals.
+Try putting this Muff in front of an Electro Harmonix Superego or using this Muff with the Electro Harmonix Pitch Fork.

 Let’s have the final result.

 The Electro Harmonix Big Muff Pi with Tone Wicker adds even more tonal versatility to the legendary Big Muff Pi.
 With its classic sounds intact and ingenious new tonal options, this Muff is a worthy variation to the Big Muff Pi name.
 Its pedalboard friendly form-factor offers yet another reason to make this your Muff of choice.
 And it’s still True Bypass for tone purists.
 This just might be one of the best Muffs ever.
 Whether you’re looking for classic or cutting edge distortion, the Big Muff Pi with Tone Wicker should be at the top of your list.
 May this pedal carry on the Big Muff Pi legacy for another 40 years and beyond.

 That concludes our Electro Harmonix Big Muff Pi with Tone Wicker review.
 Thanks for reading.

 Want to buy the Electro Harmonix Big Muff Pi with Tone Wicker?